drewdeponte/sublime_guard/README.markdown

     * Run all Tests
     * Reload Guard
     * Toggle Notifications
-    * Pause
+    * Pause/Unpause
     * Output Help

 ## Installation

-Installing this Sublime Text 2 plugin follows the same process you would use to install any other Sublime Text 2 plugin.
-Simply run the following commands:
+To install this Sublime Text 2 plugin, simply run the following commands:

     cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/
     git clone git://github.com/cyphactor/sublime_guard.git Guard

 ## Upgrade

-If you have already installed this plugin to upgrade to the latest version you should simply have to run the following commands:
+To upgrade to the latest version, simply run the following commands:

     cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/Guard
     git pull

 ## Usage

-### Commands Popup Menu
+### Command Palette

-As mentioned above the standard way of using this plugin is via the commands popup menu (**Cmd+Shift+P**).
+As mentioned above the primary way of using this plugin is via the command palette (**super+shift+p**).
-Once the commands popup menu is up and you fuzzy match the command you want to run simply select it or press the return key with it highlighted.
+Once the command palette is up, fuzzy match the intendend command, and press the return key.

 ### Starting Guard

-If Guard is not currently running you probably want to "Start Guard" first.
-When you run the "Start Guard" command it will bring up a pane at the bottom of the screen and show you the output of Guard as it runs.
+If Guard is not currently running, start Guard using the "Start Guard" command.
+It will bring up a pane at the bottom of the screen and show the output of Guard as it runs.

 ### Show/Hide Guard Output

-You can Hide and Show this output pane at any time using the "Hide Guard Output" and "Show Guard Output" commands.
+The Guard output can be shown and hidden using the "Show Guard Output" and "Hide Guard Output" command respectively.
+The "Show Guard Output" command is also available via the default key binding (**super+shift+c**).

 ### Other Useful Commands

-Beyond the above the "Run all Tests", "Reload Guard", and "Pause" commands are a few of my favorite.
+A few of my favorites commands are "Run all Tests", "Reload Guard", and "Pause/Unpause".
 The "Run all Tests" command will simply request that Guard run all of the tests.
-The "Reload Guard" command is useful if you have changed some Rails config initializers or something that requires reloading.
-The "Pause" command is primarily useful when you are going checkout a different branch, rebase, etc. It will prevent Guard from running all kinds of tests as things are in the process of changing.
+The "Reload Guard" command is useful if changes have been made to Rails config initializers or something else that requires reloading.
+The "Pause/Unpause" command is primarily useful when switching branches or rebasing.
+It will temporarily prevent Guard from monitoring the project files for changes.

+## RVM Support

+This plugin supports RVM out of the box.
+Basically, it means that it first checks to see if RVM is installed and loads it.
+Once RVM is loaded it then looks to see if any of the top level folders in Sublime Text 2 contain a project specific .rvmrc.
+If one does it will load that .rvmrc and attempt to run Guard on that project.

+In the case where it can't find RVM it simply tries to run Guard assuming it is installed as a system gem.

+## FAQs

+#### Does the Guard process die/exit when Sublime Text 2 dies/exits?

+Yes.

+#### Why would I get "Failed to find Guardfile and Gemfile in any of the open folders." as an error?

+This error message is a result of the project currently loaded in Sublime Text 2 missing either the Guardfile, the Gemfile, or both.
+Currently, this plugin requires a Guardfile and a Gemfile to be present in the projects root path to run Guard.

+#### Where do I find out about Guardfiles?

+The best place to find out about Guardfiles is the [Guard project page](http://github.com/guard/guard).

+#### Where do I found out about Gemfiles?

+The best place to find out about Gemfiles is the [Bundler project](http://gembundler.com/).

+#### What do I do if I find a bug?

+Please report all bugs/issues via the [Issues](http://github.com/cyphactor/sublime_guard/issues) tab.

+#### What do I do if I have an idea for a feature/change?

+All feature requests or change requests should be made via the [Issues](http://github.com/cyphactor/sublime_guard/issues) tab.

 ## Contributions

 As with all of my Open Source Projects I am open to contributions.
-There are numerous ways one can contribute below is are just a few.
+There are numerous ways one can contribute.

 1. **Contribute Code/Documentation** - If you would like to contribute code or documentation changes please fork the repository and submit a pull request.
 2. **Feature Requests/Bug Reports** - If you would like to contribute by submitting either a feature request or a bug report you may do so via the [Issues](http://github.com/cyphactor/sublime_guard/issues) tab.